 - US Family Health Plan

-- Continued Health Care Benefit Program (if purchased, 18-36 months)
+- Continued Health Care Benefit Program (if purchased, see below)

 When You Don't Have Minimum Essential Coverage